xk1234/tp/docs/UserGuide.md

 Examples:
 * `incl n/John` finds `john` and `John Doe`

+### Export contacts to a CSV file: `export`

+Exports your contacts to a CSV file.
+This can be edited with e.g. Excel.

+Format: `export FILE_PATH [a/ATTRIBUTE]...`

+* `FILE_PATH` is a file path with suffix `.csv` and consists of only alphanumeric characters.
+* `ATTRIBUTE` may be `name`, `phone`, `email`, `address`, or `commission`.
+It is case-insensitive.
+You should not use the same `ATTRIBUTE` twice.
+* Only the currently displayed list is exported, so that you can select which contacts to export.

+Examples:
+* `export file.csv a/NAME a/email` exports the names and email addresses of the currently displayed contacts to a file named `file.csv`.

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.